plone/guillotina/docs/source/developer/behavior.md

 ```

 Finally the instance class that implements the schema can be defined in case you want to enable specific operations.
 Or you can use `guillotina.behaviors.instance.AnnotationBehavior` as the default annotation storage.

-For example in case you want to have a class that stores the field on the content and not on annotations:
+For example, in case you want to have a class that stores the field as content and not as annotations:

 ```python
 from guillotina.behaviors.properties import ContextProperty